danwley/danley/content/publications/example/index.md

 abstract: S

 # Summary.
 An optional shortened abstract.
-summary: To interpret uncertainty estimates, we extend recent work that generates Counterfactual Latent Uncertainty Explanations (CLUEs)
+summary: To interpret uncertainty estimates, we extend recent work that generates Counterfactual Latent Uncertainty Explanations (CLUEs), to produce a set of plausible CLUEs

 tags: []